HugoCornu/neo4j-alert/README.md

 # neo4j-alert

-Regularly emit request to a neo4j and send message when the data changes Runs on node.js, using mongoDB and neo4j
+Regularly emit request to a neo4j base and send messages when the data changes Runs on node.js, using mongoDB and neo4j

 This is just a proof of concept made for fun